-- 1 A copy of the relevant Individual Candidate Record Card can be found in the Appendix, and should be photocopied by Centres, as required. - 2 Complete the information at the head of the form. - 3 Mark the coursework assignment for each candidate according to the assessment criteria provided in Section 7.1.3. - 4 (a) Enter a mark for writing (out of 40) and a mark for reading (out of 10 Assignment 3 only) in the appropriate spaces on the record card. - (b) Complete other sections of the form. - 5 Add the marks for writing and reading and enter the total mark (out of 50) in the appropriate box on the record card ('Total mark to be transferred to Coursework Assessment Summary Form'). - 6 Transfer the marks to the First Language English Component 4, Coursework Portfolio, Coursework Assessment Summary Form, in line with the instructions in Section 7.1.5. - 7 Retain all Individual Candidate Record Cards and samples of coursework.
+- 1 A copy of the relevant Individual Candidate Record Card can be downloaded from www.cie.org.uk/samples - 2 The database will ask you for the syllabus code, after which it will take you to the correct form. - 3 Mark the coursework assignment for each candidate according to the assessment criteria provided in Section 7.1.3. - 4 (a) Enter a mark for writing (out of 40) and a mark for reading (out of 10 Assignment 3 only) in the appropriate spaces on the record card. - (b) Complete other sections of the form. - 5 Add the marks for writing and reading and enter the total mark (out of 50) in the appropriate box on the record card ('Total mark to be transferred to Coursework Assessment Summary Form'). - 6 Transfer the marks to the First Language English Component 4, Coursework Portfolio, Coursework Assessment Summary Form, in line with the instructions in Section 7.1.5. - 7 Retain all Individual Candidate Record Cards and samples of coursework.